chatshipper/chipchat/README.md

 ## Features

-- Full ChatShipper API v2 support
+- Full Web1on1 API v2 support
 - Start **conversations**, **ask** questions and save important information in the **context** of the conversation.
 - Organize your code in **modules** and **middleware**.
 - Subscribe to **events**.